mrajkishor/Music-Production-Studio/README.md

-**Objective** : Designing a music production studio software with AI capabilities to convert voice hints into music involves several components.
+**Objective** : Designing a music production studio software with AI capabilities to convert voice hints into music

 ### System Design